nisevi/unlu-paw/trabajos_practicos/tecnologias_del_lado_del_servidor/app_tp2/README.md

 ## Setup

-You only need to run a couple commands if you want to get it running:
+You only need to run one command if you want to get it running:

 ```bash
 php -S localhost:8000